Deployment issues relating to account permissions and access keys

 Affected products and versions

-- Magento Commerce Cloud, all supported versions
+- Adobe Commerce on cloud infrastructure, all supported versions

-Prerequisites: The Cloud license is associated with Contact A (email address: email@example.com)
+The Cloud license is associated with Contact A (email address: email@example.com)

 - Contact B (email address: firstname.lastname@example.org) purchased an extension using his account and created the access keys for installing the extension (Key Y).